PlanterApp/planter_blog/content/posts/desert-composting/index.md

 Turning ensures the pile stays mostly aerobic, preventing unpleasant odors and speeding decomposition.
 As you turn the pile, add water so that it is more consistently damp.

 Your compost is ready when the material is a dark, earthy brown with a sweet smell.
 It should have reached an internal temperature of 130°F for at least 7 days to kill off any harmful organisms.
+This is easy to achieve in the desert heat.

 ### Key-Point Roundup